Citrix-TechSpecialist/Docker-101/Module-1/Readme.md

   4. [Private Docker registries](https://docs.docker.com/registry/deploying/#storage-customization)
   5. [In a tar archive](https://docs.docker.com/engine/reference/commandline/save/)

- We will mainly be concerning ourselves with **#1** pulling images from Docker Hub in this tutorial.
+ We will mainly be concerning ourselves with **#1** pulling images from Docker Hub.

 ## Exercises

-Navigate to and complete the following exercises within Module 1:
+Navigate to and complete the following exercises within **Module 1**.

 1. [Pulling from Docker Hub](./Exercise-1)
 2. [Running a Container](./Exercise-2)

 # Reset the Sandbox Environment

-Once completed Module 1, reset the environment by typing in the following command in your sandbox environment:
+Once you have completed **Module 1**, reset the environment by typing in the following command in your sandbox environment:

 `sudo /dockerclean.sh`